evanhe1/teachla-react-track/week2-javascript-overview/README.md

 undefined
 ```

-Ths `get_gpa` function is a regular function called by the `student1` object, so its `this` keyword binds to the `student1` object.
+The `get_gpa` function is a regular function called by the `student1` object, so its `this` keyword binds to the `student1` object.
 However, as an arrow function in the `student2` object, the `get_gpa` function gets its `this` keyword from the closest surrounding scope with a `this` keyword defined, which is the global scope (returning either the `global` object in Node.js or the `window` object on the browser).
 The `global` or `window` objects are missing the `gpa` attribute, the function call returns `undefined`.

-Now consider the following two objects, in which the a `setTimeout` call is nested inside the `get_gpa` function to delay returning the `gpa` field by 1 second:
+Now consider the following two objects, in which a `setTimeout` call is nested inside the `get_gpa` function to delay returning the `gpa` field by 1 second:

 ```JavaScript
 const student1 = {